EPERLab/osemosys-cr-v2/docs/Parameterization.rst

 =====

-Previously we mentioned where to adjust the InputActivityRatio and OutputActivityRatio (Section 2.2).
+Previously we mentioned where to adjust the InputActivityRatio and OutputActivityRatio (:ref:`interconecting technologies section <interconecting-technologies>`).
 Here we describe the rest of the OSeMOSYS parameters.
 Modelers must populate files 8 to 10 that A1_Mode_Structure.py produces, i.e., A-O_Demand.xlsx, A-O_Fleet.xlsx, and A-O_Parametrization.xlsx.

 This section explains four groups of parameters: